-10 An exception for intervening years between base year and the first year of reporting is made where verification of inventories is optional.
+An exception for intervening years between base year and the first year of reporting is made where verification of inventories is optional.

-Acceptable levels of assurance include both reasonable and limited assurance, but you should obtain reasonable assurance where practicable.
+Acceptable levels of assurance include both reasonable and limited assurance, but you should obtain reasonable assurance over your Scope 1 and 2 sources where practicable.
 Speak to your verifier about the methodology.